vocdoni/vocdoni-node/api/docs/descriptions/censusPublishHandler.md

-Register a census to the storage (IPFS in our case).
+Registers a census to storage (IPFS in our case).
 After this, the census can't be edited.

-You could provide the census Merkle root to specify census publication at specific snapshot.
+You can optionally provide the census Merkle root to specify census publication at a specific snapshot.
 See [censuses/{censusId}/participants](census-add-participants-to-census)

 - Requires Bearer token
 - The census is copied to a new census identified by its Merkle Root